Cookies on the UK Anti-Doping website

-The practice of doping in sport – the use of substances and artificial ways of enhancing performance – is possibly as old as organised sport itself.
-Even in Ancient Greece, athletes used special diets and stimulants to build strength, but it was not until the 1920s that it became clear that restrictions were needed on drug use in sport.
+The practice of doping in sport is possibly as old as organised sport itself.
+Even in Ancient Greece, athletes used special diets and stimulants to build strength.
+However it was not until the 1920s that it became clear that restrictions were needed on drug use in sport.

 The first International Sport Federation to ban the use of stimulating substances was the International Association of Athletics Federations in 1928, paving the way for many other sports to follow in their footsteps.
 However, no testing was carried out at this time.

 During the 1960 Olympic Games in Rome pressure mounted for sports authorities to introduce drug testing.
 Six years later, in 1966, the cycling and football federations (UCI and FIFA) introduced drug tests during their World Championships, pre-empting the first Olympic testing at the Grenoble Winter Games and the Olympics in Mexico, in 1968.

 Athletes’ use of illicit substances continued to hit the headlines throughout the 1970s and 1980s, with rumours of state-sponsored doping in countries such as the former German Democratic Republic.
 With the disqualification of 100-metre champion Ben Johnson at the 1988 Seoul Olympics, two things became clear: that top athletes were under immense pressure to succeed, and that methods of enhancing performance were becoming ever more sophisticated.